Skip to Content

 • Internet to TV cables

-If any of your cables look faulty we’d recommend immediately replacing them.
-If you have spares of any of the above cables we suggest trying these one by one to see if this makes a difference too.
+If any of your cables look faulty, we recommend immediately replacing them.
+If you have spares of any of the above cables, we suggest trying them one by one to see if this makes a difference, too.

 It’s also worth double-checking that your cables are adequate for the signal you’re trying to send.
 HDMI 2.0/2.1 cables will have length limitations depending on signal levels, so it’s worth double-checking you’re using the correct cables for your Samsung TV.